purplenoodlesoop/select/packages/select/README.md

 ```
 ## Usage

-To generate selectors for a class, two following criteria should be met:
+To generate selectors, two following criteria should be met:
-  1) The class is marked with the `@selectable` annotation.
+  1) The class is marked with the `@selectable` annotation or the enum is marked with the `@matchable` annotation.
-  2) File with the class includes a generated code, `part model.select.dart;`.
+  2) File with the class/enum includes a generated code, `part model.select.dart;`.

 ### Selectable class